novarto-oss/java-build-conventions/README.md

 # java-build-conventions
-A set of gradle build conventions to eliminate gradle boilerplate and enforce coding standards
+A set of gradle build conventions to eliminate build boilerplate and enforce coding standards

 # How to use
 // TODO add gradle snippet when we have bintray snapshots